 EQUITABLE WORKFORCE DEVELOPMENT

 The Clean Energy Jobs Act puts workers first.
-Its programs and initiatives are designed to ensure that the benefits of a thriving clean energy economy are shared by all Illinoisians.
-It builds on the successes from previous energy bills while remaining clear-eyed about the ways prior efforts have failed to build an equitable and diverse clean energy sector in the state.
-CEJA recognizes and addresses structural, historical, and institutional barriers faced by Black, Indigenous, and People of Color (BIPOC) and low-income communities and job seekers and directs workforce development resources to counteract those barriers and benefit marginalized job seekers.
-In all, CEJA dedicates nearly $100 million each year towards workforce development and Illinois Solar for All.
+Its programs and initiatives are designed to ensure that the benefits of a thriving clean energy economy are shared by all Illinoisans.
+It builds on the successes from previous energy bills while remaining clear-eyed about the ways prior efforts have failed to build an equitable and diverse clean energy sector.
+CEJA recognizes and addresses structural, historical, and institutional barriers faced by Black, Indigenous, and People of Color (BIPOC) and low-income communities and job seekers and directs workforce development resources to counteract those barriers.
+CEJA dedicates nearly $100 million each year towards workforce development and Illinois Solar for All.

 Creates and Connects Clean Jobs Workforce Hubs

-Provides $26 million per year to create a network of workforce development hubs that provide direct support - from community education to workforce training to career placement - for members of economically disadvantaged communities, environmental justice communities, communities of color, and former fossil fuel workers who are training for clean energy jobs.
+Provides $26 million per year to create a network of workforce development hubs that provide direct support - from community education to workforce training to career placement - for BIPOC, low-income, and environmental justice communities, and for former fossil fuel workers.

 Workforce development programs will be administered through 16 workforce hub sites across the state, including sites in the South Side of Chicago, the Southwest Side of Chicago, Waukegan, Rockford, Aurora, Joliet, Peoria, Champaign, Danville, Decatur, Carbondale, East St. Louis, and Alton.
 The remaining three workforce hub sites will be selected during CEJA’s implementation.